datalad/datalad-dataverse/docs/source/index.rst

 and is the result of a wonderful collaboration between `many awesome people <https://github.com/datalad/datalad-dataverse#contributors->`__.
 If you want to get in touch or on board as well, please see our :ref:`contributing guidelines <contribute>`.

-.. attention:: **This extension is undergoing continous development and is in alpha stage!**

-   Nevertheless, thanks for your interest in this piece of software!
-If you want to work with it productively, we recommend that you come back in a few weeks, when we had some post-hackathon time to package it up properly and complete documentation and tutorials.

 Documentation overview
 ======================